BigBossRabbit/SovereignKey/README.md

 # SovereignKey (#SK)

 The #SK is a collection of free & open-source (FOSS) tools that enhances your control & privacy in the digital realm.
-It achieves this by transforming any computer it is plugged into, and booted from, into a secure & self-managed device for almost all your security focused computer needs, including the management of your Bitcoin interactions via an arry of options.
+It achieves this by transforming any computer it is plugged into, and booted from, into a secure & self-managed device for almost all your security focused computer needs, including the management of your Bitcoin interactions via an arry of options using the Tor network.

-Encased within an ordinary USB drive (varrying GB options to come), it offers discreet security & seamless integration as it boots from an Operating System (OS) know to focus on user sovereignty & the utilization of battle-tested FOSS privacy tools.
+Why create the SovereignKey?

+Because there are multiple ways to bring about liberation & the emancipation of information.
+Doing so while subsequently enabling the usage of tools in a manner that keeps you safe & private, is one such method I wanted to explore.
+I wanted to see the SK exist because I wanted to solve the problem of effectvley putting the future in the hands of those who will live in it.

 SK is the ideal solution for managing your digital value privately & securely, yet still affordably.

 ## Features

-The SK is essentially a collection of Free & Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing over the Tor network.
+Encased within an ordinary USB drive (varrying GB options to come), it offers discreet security & seamless integration as it boots from an Operating System (OS) know to focus on user sovereignty & the utilization of battle-tested FOSS privacy tools.

-It does not require any prior knowledge of how all the tools it is made up of work, beyond this ReadMe file, to get started with the SK.
+It does not require any prior special knowledge of how all the tools it is made up of work, beyond this ReadMe file, to get started with the SK.
 However, you will find links to all the different resources used to bring this about further down in this ReadMe.

 We highly recommend that you DYOR (`Do Your Own Research`) on these and familiarise yourself with them.

 ## Installation Steps